-The California wolf, officially named OR-07 and aptly renamed, “Journey” was born in Oregon in 2009 to the Imnaha pack in Wallowa County, in northeast Oregon.
+The Gray Wolf that returned to California on December 29, 2011, officially named OR-07 and aptly renamed, “Journey” was born in Oregon in 2009 to the Imnaha pack in Wallowa County, in northeast Oregon.
 His mother became the first wolf to recolonize Oregon when she crossed from Idaho several years ago.
 Journey is a 90-pound subadult that was tranquilized and collared in February 2011.
-He split from that pack Sept.
-10, 2011 in what biologists called dispersing, the wolf’s version of leaving the nest.
-He has since wondered more than 1,000 miles over mountains, across highways, through forests and wildlands into northern California’s Siskiyou, Shasta and Lassen Counties.
+He split from that pack September 10, 2011 in what biologists called dispersing: the wolf’s version of leaving the nest.
+He has since wondered more than 1,000 miles over mountains, across highways, through forests and wildlands into northern California’s Siskiyou Shasta and Lassen Counties.

 For updates on OR-07’s whereabouts click here to be redirected to California’s Department of Fish and Game website.